Advertisements

 Interesting Facts

 - Welwitschia consists of a stem, two leaves, and roots.
 This plant usually grows 20 inches (50 cm) in height and 6.6 feet (2 m) in length.
-Larger plants are often seen in areas where rainfalls are rare.
+Larger plants are often seen in areas with rare rainfall.

 - The largest recorded specimen reached 6 feet (1.8 m) in height and 28 feet (8.5 m) in length.